 Relevance in the restaurant business is also ridiculously fleeting.
 Foodies, who are the bread and butter of the trendy restaurant scene, suffer from a severe case of “been there done that” syndrome.
 So when something new comes along, they’re gone and the hottest restaurant of the year gets quickly supplanted by the next great thing.
 The restaurants that thrive in the long run find an audience after the foodies have left the building.

-Sears is still relevant to a very small audience of elderly consumers who have been buying appliances and tools there for 50 years.
-It’s NOT relevant to younger consumers who represent the future of commerce.
-High school age girls would rather be shot than caught shopping at Sears.
+The demise of Sears demonstrates a dramatic loss of relevance.
+There’s still a very small audience of elderly consumers who have been buying appliances and tools there for 50 years, but the brand can’t survive on that.
+It’s NOT relevant to younger consumers who represent the future of retail.
+High school girls would rather be shot than caught shopping at Sears.

 Being relevant equates to being meaningful.
 If your brand is meaningful, you’ll generate interest.
 People will desire it.
 And they’ll take action.
 That’s what you want: Interest.
 Desire.
 Action.